Thinking of selling your gold necklace?

 CashforGoldUSA also buys estate and antique jewelry, watches, bracelets, earrings and loose gemstones and diamonds, too.

-To get the best price for your gold necklace:
+To get the most cash for your gold necklace:

 1. Know what you have